The crucial. The diligent. The compliance officers. You're more important to your financial institution than ever before!

-Effective compliance management must address the three lines of defense.
+Effective compliance management must address the three lines.
 If one of these components isn’t working properly, it can present risks that reverberate throughout the entire organization.

 This includes everyone from the CFO to the product developer to the local bank teller.
 Employees must have a solid understanding of their roles and responsibilities, as well as the ability to respond to risks they encounter in their daily interactions at work.

 Compliance officers provide guidance and oversight in the form of policies and procedures, then proactively monitor to ensure the first line of defense is complying with rules and regulations.